oresat/getting-started/README.md

 ### Mechanical Engineers

-- Subscribe to all of the mechanical-y Slack channels, like #oresat-structure.
+- Subscribe to all of the mechanical-y Slack channels, like #oresat-structure and #psas-onshape
-- Install [SolidWorks].
-If you can't get a student license, bug us on Slack and we'll get you one.
-- Please clone (NOT fork!) the [OreSat Structure repo] and begin playing around with SolidWorks.
-Specific instructions on the [Wiki]
 - If you're interested in Thermal, subscribe to #oresat-thermal and we'll tell you how to install CRT's Thermal Desktop.
+- We use [Onshape CAD](https://www.onshape.com/) for mechanical CAD.
+It's not perfect, but it fits our needs super well.
+Ask if you want to know why we use it instead of SolidWorks.
-- Start attending the mechanical team meetings, which are usually Sunday 10:00am!
+- Start attending the mechanical team meetings, which are usually Sundays at 10:00am!
-- Take a look at our [walkthrough] of OreSat CAD on youtube, CAD How-to's are included here too.
+- Finally, we have some great videos to watch:
+    - Watch this 20 minute video from the 2021 open Source CubeSat Workshop on the [OreSat Mechanical Design](https://youtu.be/0-Tlg6fqUgA?t=25) by Marvin!
+    - [CAD with Hayden](https://www.youtube.com/watch?v=OYUZ3eE1vc8): A walk through of the Summer 2022 work by Hayden (and Zach!) on moving OreSat CAD from SolidWorks to OnShape.
+    - [CAD with Catie Series](https://www.youtube.com/watch?v=Bzgoayj21Vc) - it's old, but goes through everything on Oresat from back in 2020.

 ### Electrical Engineers